LouisDelbosc/Livres/PartOne.md

 *Advantage*:
 - On a long run, all Qt(a) will converge to q(a)

-Chosing the &epsilon; (ie probability to not play the estimated maximum value action) is  important For example if we take a very low &epsilon; then we will explore slowly, and we will converge to the real maximum later.
+Choosing the &epsilon; (IE probability to not play the estimated maximum value action) is  important For example if we take a very low &epsilon; then we will explore slowly, and we will converge to the real maximum later.
-But if we chose a high &epsilon; then we might find it faster but after we will only play the best action 1-&epsilon; (because &epsilon; time we will play a random move wich is not the estimated max).
+But if we chose a high &epsilon; then we might find it faster but after we will only play the best action 1-&epsilon; (because &epsilon; time we will play a random move which is not the estimated max).
 A fix at this issue is to change the &epsilon; over the time.
 High in the beginning but decreasing over time so we explore a lot early and we play the optimal move at the end.

 Of course this is only available if we have a static problem which is not the case is many reinforcement learning problems.